-This chapter provides information about powering up the MVME240x system, and functionality of the switches, status indicators, and I/O ports on the front panels of the MVME240x and PMCspan modules.
+This chapter provides operating instructions for the MVME240x.
+This includes information about powering up the system, and functionality of the switches, status indicators, and I/O ports on the front panels of the MVME240x and PMCspan modules.

 Applying Power

 After you have verified that all necessary hardware preparation has been done, that all connections have been made correctly, and that the installation is complete, you can power up the system.
 The MPU, hardware, and firmware initialization process is performed by the PPCBug firmware power-up or system reset.
 The firmware initializes the devices on the MVME240x module in preparation for booting the operating system.